camunda-community-hub/process-execution-automator/README.md

 # process-execution-automator

 Create scenarios to automate any execution of processes.
-Objectives are A unit test, load test, CD/CI integration The Automator does not start a Camunda Engine.
-It communicates with an external Camunda Engine and pilots the execution.
+Objectives are
+* Unit test and regression: You need to verify that a process reacts the same if you create a process instance with the variable "amount=100", and that the process comes to the user task "review".
+* Unit performance test: The process calls a service task "getCreditScore" and you want to verify this execution stays under 200 ms
+* Developer reason: you developed the task "getCreditScore", and this task is in the process after 4 user tasks and 3 service tasks that you need to simulate

+These goals are covered by the Unit Test section.

+* Load test: to verify that the platform can handle 1000 process instances created every 10 minutes and can process this throughput: it should terminate this 1000 process every 10 minutes.
+* Generate process instances: For any reason, you want to generate 400 process instances and advance them to the user task "Review" to check your user application

+These goals are covered by the Load Test section.

+Process-Automator executes scenario.
+One scenario pilot a process.

+It is possible to execute multiple at the same time to handle a use case like "generate 100 process instances/minute on process Review, 5 process instances per second on process Expense."

-It can connect to a Camunda 7 or a Camunda 8 server.
+Automator does not start a Camunda Engine; it communicates with it.
+It can be a Camunda 7 server or a Camunda 8 server.

+The goal of the Automator is not to simulate the execution.
+It is to pilot an execution on a real system, and to verify that the process reacts as expected.

 ## Execute a process

-From a scenario, Automator calls the Camunda Engine server (C7 or C8) and executes the different steps in the scenario.
+From a scenario, Process-Automator calls the Camunda Engine server (C7 or C8) and executes the different steps in the scenario.
 Let's take an example with this scenario:

 ````
-create a new process instance with variable "subscriptionLevel: "GOLD", "customerId": 14422
+Create a new process instance with the variable "subscriptionLevel: "GOLD", "customerId": 14422
 ````

-The process is created and processed by the Camunda Engine.
-The `GetContext` operation is executed by the Camunda Engine, and, according to the information, the process instance moves to the task `Review Level 1` in the scenario, Automator waits for this user task.
-It will execute it and set `ReviewLevel2Needed` to True.
-The Camunda Engine move the process instance to `Review Level 2`.
-In the scenario, Automator waits for this user task.
+The process is created and processed by the Camunda Engine (C7 or C8).
+The `GetContext` operation is executed by the Camunda Engine, and, according to the information, the process instance moves to the task `Review Level 1`.
+In the scenario, Process-Automator waits for this user task.
+It will execute it and set `ReviewLevel2Needed.` to True.
+The Camunda Engine moves the process instance to `Review Level 2`.
+In the scenario, Process-Automator waits for this user task.
 It will execute it.
 The Camunda engine continues the execution.
-It executes `Register Application`, waits for the message, executes `Notify Applicant` and completes the process instance.
+It executes `Register Application`, waits for the message, executes `Notify Applicant`, and completes the process instance.

-Another scenario can execute only `Review Level1` or no review at all.
+Another scenario can execute only `Review Level 1` or no review at all.

-What Automator do:
+What Process-Automator do:

-* it creates a process instance with some specific value
+* It creates a process instance with some specific value
-* it executes user tasks with some specific value
+* It executes user tasks with some specific value
-* it can throw a BPMN Message
+* It can throw a BPMN Message
-* simulate execute service task in Flow Scenario
+* Simulate execute service task in Flow Scenario

-Automator do not
+Process-Automator do not

-* execute Service task in unitscenario
+* Execute service task in unit-scenario
-* It is not expected to throw BPMN Message in the flow: a real system is piloted by the Automator.
+* It is not expected to throw a BPMN Message in the flow: a real system is piloted by the Automator.

-* The goal of the Automator is not to simulate the execution, it is to pilot an execution on a real system, and to verify that the process reacts as expected.

 ## Requirement